InfiniteCoder01/orco/orco-lang/README.md

 # OrCo-lang
-This crate contains OrCo IR frontend, to easier write glue between languages, that support OrCo.
+This crate contains OrCo IR frontend, to easier write glue between languages, that are supported by OrCo.

 ## Design
-OrCo IR language is based on \[Help me decide: C or Rust\] syntax is going to be parsed
+OrCo IR language is based on C syntax